Iraqi man tries to set himself on fire at Munich Security Conference protest | DW | 15.02.2020

 Police have stopped a man from setting himself on fire during a protest close to the meeting of world leaders in southern Germany.
 The man poured gasoline all over himself and ran toward the crowd with a lighter.

-Munich police were able to prevent a man from setting himself on fire during a demonstration against the Munich Security Conference Saturday near Karlsplatz, a popular historical square in the Bavarian capital's city center.
+German police said on Saturday they prevented a man from setting himself on fire during a demonstration against the Munich Security Conference near Karlsplatz, a popular historical square in the Bavarian capital's city center.

 The man had doused himself with gasoline and ran toward a crowd with a lighter in his hand when police stopped him.